zhyph/scrape-mediux/README.md

 - `--output_dir`: Directory to copy the output files to.
 - `--process_all`: Process all items regardless of whether they have been processed before.
 - `--chromedriver_path`: Path to the ChromeDriver executable.
+- `--retry_on_yaml_failure`: Retry by reloading the page if the YAML button exists but an error occurs.
+If ommitted, the script will not retry.

 ## Usage (Docker)